-3.4 Class teachers
+3.5 Class teachers

 Class teachers are responsible for recording attendance on a daily basis, using the correct codes, and submitting this information to the school office.
+This is to be completed before 9:00am and 1:15pm daily.

-3.5 School office staff
+3.6 School office staff